 By Liz Wendling, Business Development Coach

 As a divorce attorney, the value you provide is infinitely more important than the fees you charge.
 To separate yourself from your competitor’s options you must establish an environment in which your prospective client can clearly see the value and expertise that you provide.
+The rule is plain and simple—no value equals no business.
 If prospects can’t see the value, they are going to use the one measure that they can see—your prices and fees.

 Your success depends entirely on your ability to persuasively demonstrate the value that you have is clearly superior to the other options.
 Distinguishing your legal services from those of your competitors will result in consistent wins; failure to accomplish this results in an apples-to-apples comparison.
 The lowest fee wins.

-Value Is in the Eye of the Beholder
+No Value no Business: Beware of the Eye of the Beholder

 People choose or refuse to hire you on the basis of a values match or mismatch.
 Value is in the eye of the beholder.
 What you think you are worth and what others think you are worth can be vastly different.
 No matter what you believe about the value of your services, it’s the prospect who ultimately decides.
 The client is the final judge and jury of value.